ARtoriouSs/spree-dummy-shop/README.md

 # This is a sample shop on Spree.

 It's almost ready for starting, but needs some little improvements and configuration.
-Note that it was created as an example while studying Spree and creating little project, so some admin setting can work incorrect or have bad styleing (we used open [Colorlib](https://colorlib.com/ "Colorlib website") design).
+Note that it was created as an example while learning Spree and creating little project, so some admin settings can work incorrect or have bad styleing (we used open [Colorlib](https://colorlib.com/ "Colorlib website") design).
 It's not fully finished thing, but a nice little example of base things in Spree.

 ------------------